 Secondly, beyond the advisory piece we find that “hot” sectors will unlikely be touched.
 Expect a wider gap between the haves and have nots.
 This means sectors such as Internet (AirBNB IPO, Snapchat IPO, Uber IPO etc.), medical technology (including biotechnology) and energy for example.
 While we wont go through a list of each sub-segment, simple high level views should give a clear answer… Is there investment banking business to be done (new issuance and growth) or not?
 For fun we’ll provide one example, which is banks themselves.
 If banks are cutting and downsizing along with overall secular declines, this is not a good sector to be tied to.

 How about the buy-side?
-The segment is also in secular decline, ETFs, robo-advisory and significantly reduced management fees will be seen.
+The segment is also in secular decline, ETFs and significantly reduced management fees will be seen.
 While it will not occur abruptly, secular declines will be seen and the safest place to go is Private Equity or specific hedge funds.

 – private equity will always be around.
 If/when interest rates start to hike… then it will become even tougher.
 That said, there will always be poorly run companies that need to be bought and fixed for a profit